Pour It Up: Critical reception

 "Pour It Up" received mixed reviews from music critics.
 Andy Kellman of AllMusic called it "convincing", writing that "she's at her best when she's flaunting".
 Kellman also noted that "Pour It Up" is "a characteristically chilly and booming Mike Will collaboration", also praising "Rihanna's trash talk", writing that "it's something else".
-Jon Caramanica of New York Times commented that, "it sounds like a track the ambient-goth outfit Salem might make for a strip club."
+Jon Caramanica of The New York Times commented that, "it sounds like a track the ambient-goth outfit Salem might make for a strip club."
 Alex Macpherson of Fact wrote that on 'Pour It Up', "Rihanna goes through mere scornful contempt and terrifies with her blank, relentless focus."
 Caryn Ganz of Spin called it "moody and murky".
 Andrew Hampp of Billboard named it "an irresistible, Mike WiLL-produced banger for the ladies."

 Jessica Hopper of Pitchfork Media was also mixed, writing that on 'Pour It Up,' "she sounds alternately robotic and narcotized."
 Dan Martin of NME criticized the song for "killing the mood", calling it an "In Da Club guff".
-Philip Matusavage of MusicOMH was negative, commenting that the "sense of emotional trauma displays itself in a different way on the album", calling it "obnoxious", while Randall Roberts of Los Angeles Times named it "a nausea-inducing track".
+Philip Matusavage of MusicOMH was negative, commenting that the "sense of emotional trauma displays itself in a different way on the album", calling it "obnoxious", while Randall Roberts of the Los Angeles Times named it "a nausea-inducing track".
 Sarah H. Grant of Consequence of Sound reflected that, "the effervescence of her breakthrough Good Girl Gone Bad is lost to some hopeless place", citing "Pour It Up" as an example.

-However, cultural critic Camille Paglia praised the song highly, saying in an interview in August 2013 that "[i]n the past year, the only things that sparked my enthusiasm and gave me hope for an artistic revival were in pop music [, one being] Rihanna’s eerie “Pour It Up,” which uses a strip club as a hallucinatory metaphor for an identity crisis about sex and materialism."
+Cultural critic Camille Paglia praised the song in an August 2013 interview: "in the past year, the only things that sparked my enthusiasm and gave me hope for an artistic revival were in pop music... [one being] Rihanna’s eerie “Pour It Up,” which uses a strip club as a hallucinatory metaphor for an identity crisis about sex and materialism."

 Commercial performance

 Upon the release of Unapologetic, "Pour It Up" debuted at number 191 on the French Singles Chart.
 Over three months later, the song re-entered the chart at 199 for the date issued March 23, 2013, climbed to a new peak of number 102 the following week.
-It debuted at number 90 on the Billboard Hot 100 for the issue dated January 19, 2013, since reaching a top twenty peak of number 19.
+It debuted at number 90 on the Billboard Hot 100 for the issue dated January 19, 2013, since reaching a Top 20 peak of number 19.
 For the issue dated March 2, 2013, "Pour It Up" reached number one on the US Hot R&B/Hip-Hop Airplay chart, becoming Rihanna's second number one on the chart from 30 entries.
 It has remained atop the chart for five consecutive weeks.
 It has subsequently charted at number six on the US Hot R&B/Hip-Hop Songs chart.

-As of May 2013, the song has sold more than one million copies in the United States.
+As of May 2013, the song had sold more than one million copies in the United States.
 In its ninth week on the chart, "Pour It Up" entered the UK R&B Chart at number 40 for the issue dated March 30, 2013.
 It climbed to number 22 the following week.